 1. Off-the Strip destinations

 However, you should also know you are going to be further away from the Strip where most of the activity is.
-Also, the environment is less luxurious, you may spend more on transport, and the amenities are fewer.
+Also, the environment may be less luxurious, you may spend more on transport, and the amenities may be fewer.

 2. Cheap Hotels

 If you opt for Strip hotels, then it is a good way to save money if you stick to their cheapest options.
-Cheap Strip hotels are still more expensive than off-Strip destinations but have more access to the best of Las Vegas action and amenities.
-Typical rooms start from $150 or $100 at discounted prices.
+Cheap Strip hotels are still more expensive than many off-Strip destinations but have more access to the best of Las Vegas action and amenities.
+Typical room rates can change dramatically by date, weekday, convention calendar, sports events, and resort demand.

 Book a room at Circus Circus for an affordable stay in the home of the world’s largest permanent circus.
-Other affordable hotels on the Strip include the Strat, Luxor, Excalibur, Flamingo Las Vegas, Harrah’s, and the Linq.
-Horseshoe, Sahara, Park MGM, and Treasure Island.
+Other affordable hotels on or near the Strip may include The STRAT, Luxor, Excalibur, Flamingo Las Vegas, Harrah’s, The LINQ, Horseshoe, Sahara, Park MGM, and Treasure Island.

 3. No Resort Fees

-There are less than 23 hotels in Las Vegas that do not charge resort fees.
-Most establishments have opted for the resort fee models to offer more services and charge for them.
+There are still several hotels in Las Vegas that do not charge resort fees.
+Most establishments have opted for the resort fee model to offer more services and charge for them.
 It is a cause for many customer complaints and upcharges when checking out of a hotel.

 4. Off-Peak Seasons

-The fastest way to lose your money in Vegas, apart from gambling, of course, is to visit during peak seasons.
-Vegas prices are high already; booking your stay during peak seasons is going to cost you hundreds of dollars more for the same services you would get in off-peak seasons.
-Vegas’ off-peak seasons are January – April, and September-November.
+The fastest way to lose your money in Vegas, apart from gambling, of course, is to visit during major peak periods.
+Vegas prices are high already; booking your stay during big events can cost you hundreds of dollars more for the same services you would get during quieter dates.

 5. Direct Booking with the Hotel

 It can be tempting to go for third-party booking sites that promise lots of hotel discounts bundled up with more offers.
-However, it is a good practice to always book directly with the hotel you want to stay in unless a better offer is available.
+However, it is a good practice to always compare the hotel’s direct price with third-party booking sites instead of assuming one side is always cheaper.

 Hotels prioritize direct bookings since they do not have to pay commissions to third parties.
-Hence, they are more susceptible to offering discounts, room credits, and much more to guests who opt to book directly.
+Hence, they may be more likely to offer discounts, room credits, flexible cancellation, member rates, package deals, and direct customer service to guests who opt to book directly.

 If you see an offer on a third-party site, feel free to call the hotel and ask for any equivalent offer they may have.
 You may be surprised to know how many times they can give you the same deal for a more favorable price.